ember-learn/cli-guides/guides/basic-use/index.md

 * Recent version of [node](https://nodejs.org/en/download/), which comes included in `yarn` or `npm`
 * Mac users need [Watchman](https://facebook.github.io/watchman/) (not the npm version!)

-First, we first need to have a package manager installed.
+First, we need to have a package manager installed.
 A package manager installs new dependencies from the command line, whether they are used as commands or in the app itself.
 Follow these installation instructions for [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/en/docs/install).
 While these two tools have somewhat different features, both are compatible with Ember app development.

 We'll know installation is successful when `npm --version` or `yarn --version` returns the version number.